xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 ### Default endpoint

-The default endpoint for arangod is now `127.0.0.1`.
+The default endpoint for avocadod is now `127.0.0.1`.

-This change will modify the IP address ArangoDB listens on to 127.0.0.1 by default.
+This change will modify the IP address AvocadoDB listens on to 127.0.0.1 by default.
-This will make new ArangoDB installations unaccessible from clients other than localhost unless the configuration is changed.
+This will make new AvocadoDB installations unaccessible from clients other than localhost unless the configuration is changed.
 This is a security feature.

-To make ArangoDB accessible from any client, change the server's configuration (`--server.endpoint`) to either `tcp://0.0.0.0:8529` or the server's publicly visible IP address.
+To make AvocadoDB accessible from any client, change the server's configuration (`--server.endpoint`) to either `tcp://0.0.0.0:8529` or the server's publicly visible IP address.